santosh/gophercises/README.md

 ## Deck of Cards

 The `deck` package, which will be used in future card game exercises.
 Implements Suit, Rank and Card types.

+## Blackjack

+Using the `deck` module, implements a simple version of the Blackjack game.